CLE Hours: 9 including 9 General, 1 Ethics, 1 Professionalism, 0 Trial Practice

 In her free time, Laura loves finding new running routes and hiking trails to explore.
 She keeps up with new restaurant openings and enjoys trying different cuisines.
 She also enjoys travel—her favorite destination so far has been Japan!

-Lauren is very tall, but she has never played basketball.
-She lives in Suwanee with her husband, three children, a cat, and a dog.
-In her free time, which is rare, she enjoys listening to true-crime podcasts, watching Unsolved Mysteries and British crime dramas, and scouting the local thrift stores.
+Lauren lives in Suwanee with her husband, three children, and their pets.
+When she finds free time, she enjoys true crime podcasts, British crime dramas, and local thrift store adventures.

 Heather Durham Nadler is one of just 11 attorneys in Georgia to be certified as an Elder Law Attorney by the National Elder Law Foundation, as accredited by the American Bar Association.
 Her practice is concentrated in the areas of special needs law, elder law and estate planning.
 Prior to establishing her own law firm, Heather was a senior associate with the Law Office of Ruthann P. Lacey, P.C.